mmomtchev/Forez/README.md

 Trying to clarify it led to my first discovery - in fact, the Forez from the Fourth Crusade and the Barons Crusade were not father and son - but rather father, son and a great-son - three successive generations took part in those two Crusades, with the great-son taking part in two different crusades - the Barons Crusade and the Seventh Crusade.
 This was the actual source of confusion - and not a difference between the Anglo-Saxon and the French numbering style.

-This paper has two mains goals:
+This paper has two main goals:

 * Completely rebuild the genealogy of the Forez family during the period of the Crusades entirely from primary sources and serve as a definite reference on this subject.